galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 # Search Beacon MongoDB

-In the last step, we imported the data into the beacon.
+In the last step, we imported the data into the Beacon.
 Now, we will query the database to look for the samples that match our query.

 We are looking to see if there is a deletion mutation in the gene **located** in `chromosome 1`, which **starts** at `58278107` and **ends** at `58279217`.